-The wizard’s screams echoed through the cavern, then died away.
-Davian stared down at the old man chained to the inquisition table.
-He was nothing more than skin and broken bones and thin, ropy muscles, covered in open wounds and blood and burns, but somehow he was still gasping for breath, still strong enough to scream, still resisting Davian’s best efforts to make him talk.
+THE WIZARD’S SCREAMS echoed through the cavern.
+As they died away, Davian stared down at the old man chained to the stone table, puzzled and frustrated.
+The wizard was nothing more than skin and broken bones and thin, ropy muscles, covered in open wounds and blood and burns.
+But somehow he was still gasping for breath, still strong enough to scream, still resisting Davian’s best efforts to make him talk.

 It didn’t make sense.
 Most prisoners brought to Source Makarsk’s cavern for questioning would have either talked or died by now.

 Davian looked to the Inquisitress for instructions.
-She stood silently, draped from head to toe in blood-red robes that looked like flames in the flickering torchlight, her head tilted towards the trembling, sweating, bleeding old man on the stone table.
+Draped from head to toe in blood-red robes that looked like flames in the flickering torchlight, the Inquisitress stood silently, her head tilted towards the trembling, bleeding old man on the stone table.
 Behind the red veil covering her face, Davian imagined the ice blue eyes narrowed in disapproval, the full lips frowning.
 Desperately, he hoped she wouldn’t take her displeasure out on him.

 “Useless,” she finally said.
 “Finish him, slave.
 Be sure to remove his Source-token once he’s dead, before you dispose of the body.
 It might be useful.”